 Instead, set yourself up to win more.
-Eat a more savory breakfast with whole fruit; take some fruit to the office; eat a larger lunch that fills you up so you snack less; get rid of sugary drinks — these strategies help regulate your blood sugar throughout the day and set you up to have fewer cravings.
+Eat a more savory breakfast with whole fruit; take some fruit to the office; eat a larger lunch that fills you up so you snack less— these strategies help regulate your blood sugar throughout the day and set you up to have fewer cravings.

 SS: Is it possible to change our cravings over time?

 SRO: Our taste receptors are always changing.
 It’s part of the reason why for many of us Brussels sprouts, which we hated as kids, become delicious over time.
 So yes, it’s possible to change our tastes, but it’s harder for some than others.

 SS: When a craving for something unhealthy strikes, what can we do to overcome it?